xiaoylu/leetcode_category/SuffixTree/Readme.md

 A good post about suffix tree
 [Ukkonen's suffix tree algorithm in plain English](https://stackoverflow.com/questions/9452701/ukkonens-suffix-tree-algorithm-in-plain-english)

-Suffix tree is a trie which stores all the suffices of a string.
+Suffix tree is a "trie" which stores all the suffices of a string.

 The Ukkonen's construction algorithm insert one character at a time.